 COP27 Position Paper:

-Over the past six months, CERI coalition members and the wider child rights community came together to figure out how the negotiations taking place in Sharm El Sheikh in Egypt could, for the first time, robustly reflect the need to consider children’s rights in climate action.
+In the second half of 2022, CERI coalition members and the wider child rights community came together to figure out how the negotiations taking place in Sharm El Sheikh in Egypt could, for the first time, robustly reflect the need to consider children’s rights in climate action.

 The outcome of this unprecedented collaboration is Incorporating Child Rights into Climate Action, a position paper that provides the rationale for the consideration of child rights along with six entry points for child rights in negotiations at COP 27.